An easy recipe for a gluten-free, keto and low carb fruitcake, that tastes wonderfully nutty and rich without being

 Speaking of thin slices, this is a very rich cake, so definitely cut it into thin slices.
 I cut mine into 14 slices.

-Leftover of this keto and low carb fruitcake keeps well in an airtight container in the fridge for several days.
+Leftovers of this keto and low carb fruitcake keep well in an airtight container in the fridge for 4-5 days.
 I warm them slightly in the microwave before enjoying, just a few seconds per slice.

 Low Carb Fruitcake